amsa-code/risky/streams/README.md

 streams
 =============

-Tools for
+Features
-* resharing socket broadcasts of strings (for example AIS NMEA)
+* reshare socket broadcasts of strings (for example AIS NMEA) on localhost

 Republishing a busy stream from a remote host on a local host server socket can bring about a significant lowering of network traffic and reduce load on the remote host.